JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

 - [ ] Timestamp failures are handled.
 - [ ] Seen-IP table exhaustion is quiet and predictable.
 - [ ] Log failure does not stop connection handling.
+- [ ] Missing banner files are handled silently or with nonfatal startup information.
+- [ ] Banner files are loaded once rather than once per connection.
+- [ ] Banner length is bounded.
+- [ ] Partial banner writes are handled.
+- [ ] `SIGPIPE` cannot unexpectedly terminate tcpnoise.
+- [ ] Banner send failure does not stop connection handling.
 - [ ] Mission Control failure does not stop connection handling.
 - [ ] Mission Control API key is never logged.
 - [ ] Telemetry payload is valid JSON even for hostile binary input.